rranelli/rranelli.github.io/_drafts/building-a-repository-cloner-with-bash.md

 ## Querying Github's api

-Using Github's api (FIXME: api documentation) is surprisingly easy &#x2013;
-Actually, it's not.
-Part of Github's success is that a great number of apps integrate with it using its Api.
-Github acts like a "hub" for code-related stuff (oh, rly?).
+Using Github's api to [fetch repositories](https://developer.github.com/v3/repos/) is surprisingly easy &#x2013; Actually, its no surprise at all.
+Part of Github's success is that a great number of apps integrate with it using its api.
+Github acts like a “hub” for code-related stuff (oh, rly?).

-Below we set some required environment variables and the repository url for your user.
+Below we set some required environment variables and the repository `url` for your user.

 ```sh